January transfer window: Premier League club-by-club guide on top targets and players to watch

 Everton

 What do they need?
 The squad is more balanced, but Sean Dyche is still light in attack and is vulnerable to injuries in midfield and at full-back.
-He’ll be in the market for upgrades in all positions when the money is there.
-For now, it isn’t.
+He will be in the market for upgrades in all positions when the money is there.
+For now, it is not.

 Who could they sign?
 Under the shadow of the profit and sustainability rules, do not expect Everton to look beyond loan moves.
 Having been hit with a 10-point penalty for overspending by the Premier League already, no top flight club will be treading as carefully.